headshota/headshota.github.io/_posts/2014-09-07-martial-arts-fun.md

 My introduction to martial arts started with kickboxing/thai boxing, when my friend convinced me to start the class, together with him.
 I soon became a huge fan of the sport.
 Started following K1 championships actively.
 But after a year and a half of training, I broke my nose badly and had to undergo a long treatment.
 After that I never managed to find time to continue training.
 Though, I still actively followed the tournaments.

 A while after, K1 organization went almost bankrupt, They halted the tournaments for a while and I started to transfer to Mixed Martial Arts world, Particularly UFC.
-Soon, as you might expect, I also got addicted to it.
+Soon, as you might expect, I also got very involved in it.

 By the time I moved to Munich, Germany to do my Masters, I was already a big fan.
 As a guy who mostly sits in front of a screen, mostly browsing and coding, suffering from mild depression because of separation from my family and friends, I wanted do something involving physical activity.
 So I decided to go for the thing I was passionate about and joined a [Munich MMA](http://www.munich-mma.de/) club.
 Here I got introduced to BJJ and got hooked.
 And I mean it.
 It's like a drug.
 It is probably my number one priority in life now.
 Though I acknowledge that I won't be doing it professionally for obvious reasons (Started it at the age of 25), It brings immense amount of joy to my life and I think that's the most important thing to strive for.